core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The group mode SHOULD be used to protect group requests intended for multiple recipients or for the whole group.
 For an example where this is not fulfilled, see {{I-D.amsuess-core-cachable-oscore}}.
 This applies to both requests directly addressed to multiple recipients, e.g., sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.

 As per {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}, group requests sent over multicast MUST be Non-confirmable, and thus are not retransmitted by the CoAP messaging layer.
 Instead, applications should store such outgoing messages for a predefined, sufficient amount of time, in order to correctly perform potential retransmissions at the application layer.
-If performed, these retransmissions are repetitions of previous protected messages, which the sender enpoint does not protect again with Group OSCORE.
+If performed, these retransmissions are repetitions of previous protected messages, which the sender endpoint does not protect again with Group OSCORE.

 According to {{Section 5.2.3 of RFC7252}}, responses to Non-confirmable group requests SHOULD also be Non-confirmable, but endpoints MUST be prepared to receive Confirmable responses in reply to a Non-confirmable group request.
 Confirmable group requests are acknowledged when sent over non-multicast transports, as specified in {{RFC7252}}.